johnbywater/dcbdb/README.md

 ## Benchmarks

-The benchmark plots below were produced on an Apple MacBook Pro M4 (10 performance cores and 4 efficiency cores).
+The benchmark plots below were produced on an Apple MacBook Pro M4 (10 performance cores and 4 efficiency cores), using the UmaDB Rust gRPC client to make gRPC requests to UmaDB gRPC server listening on `http://127.0.0.1:50051`.

 ### Conditional Append

 The benchmark plot below shows total appended events per second from concurrent clients.
 Each client is writing 1 event per request with an append condition.
-By comparison with the unconditional append operations, we can see the rate during low concurrency is mostly limited by the durable commit transaction overhead.
-Similarly, we can see that during high concurrency, the sequential evaluation of the append condition queries becomes the limiting factor.
+During low concurrency, the rate is limited by the fixed overhead of a durable commit transaction, which is amortized for concurrent requests by batching append requests.
+During high concurrency, the limiting factor becomes the actual volume of data being written.

+These are the kinds of requests that would be made by an application after a decision model has generated a new event.

 ![UmaDB benchmark](UmaDB-append-bench-cond-1-per-request.png)